 Tropenbos International works in Suriname through its local network partner Tropenbos Suriname.
 Visit their website for more information: www.tropenbos.sr

 Tropenbos International has been operational in Suriname since 2003.
-Since 2005 Tropenbos Suriname became a legal national entity of Suriname and in 2017 a member of the Tropenbos International network.
+In 2005 Tropenbos Suriname became a legal national entity of Suriname and in 2017 a member of the Tropenbos International network.

-In recent years TBI in Suriname has built the capacities of the people of the Saamaka Maroon tribe in the Upper Suriname River Basin and supported them in making detailed three-dimensional (3D) maps of their territories, including references to the availability and use of forest-ecosystem goods and services.
+In recent years TBI in Suriname has built the capacities of the people of the Saamaka Maroon tribe in the Upper Suriname River area and supported them in making detailed three-dimensional (3D) maps of their territories, including references to the availability and use of forest-ecosystem goods and services.
 These maps are used in negotiations with authorities about land planning issues.
-Capacity of forest managers and local communities was strengthened with the tailor-made course on Village Development.
-The manual 'Sustainable Forest Management for Village Development' published by TBI Suriname is used by the Ministry of Regional Development in its programmes throughout Suriname.
-TBI engagement in the National REDD+ Readiness programme focused on forest-dependent livelihoods as a vehicle for sustainable use of the forest and for the success of REDD+.
+In another region, capacity of forest managers and local communities was strengthened with the tailor-made course on Village Development.
+The manual 'Sustainable Forest Management for Village Development' published by Tropenbos Suriname and VHL University is used by the Ministry of Regional Development in its programmes throughout Suriname.
+Tropenbos Suriname’s engagement in the National REDD+ Readiness programme focuses d on forest-dependent livelihoods as a vehicle for sustainable use of the forest and a source of income for the communities.